"Most of my board experiences have been really rewarding. I felt like I made a real contribution and that my skills were valued. There was…

 Added by Dr Tim Baker on April 24, 2013 at 14:26 — No Comments

 Everyone goes through tough times at work, and in their personal life.
 Of course, no one said life would be easy, but some people seem to get through the hard times better than others.
-Whilst some people might get brought down by the announcement of a restructure at work or their role being made redundant,…Continue
+Whilst some people might get brought down by the announcement of a restructure at work or their role being made redundant, others may seem relatively unfazed by the prospect and see…Continue

 Added by Nicole Russom on April 23, 2013 at 16:30 — No Comments

 My wish for everyone is that you don't have to go through a near-death experience to know what is important to you...…